2017 Michigan Wolverines football team: Recruiting

-Position key

 Recruits

 Michigan's recruiting class consisted of 30 recruits, including 11 that enrolled early.
 Michigan's recruiting class was ranked No. 3 by Scout, No. 4 by Rivals, No. 6 by ESPN, and No. 5 by 247Sports.com's composite rankings.
 The class was considered one of Michigan's strongest recruiting classes from the modern era, and was highlighted by composite 5-star prospects WR Donovan Peoples-Jones and DL Aubrey Solomon.